Hello-Ship-Code/DS-with-C/11-Trees/README.md

 Sure, here is the markdown with the formulas formatted using `$$` for display mode:

----

-Sure, I'll format the formulas using single `$` for inline math:

----

 ### Catalan Number

 **Definition**: The Catalan number is a sequence of natural numbers that appears in various counting problems, often involving recursively defined structures.
 It represents the number of ways to correctly match parentheses, the number of rooted binary trees, the number of paths along the edges of a grid that do not pass above the diagonal, etc.